 Neglecting Customer Feedback

-Ignoring feedback from your customers means you miss valuable insights that could improve your products or services.
+Ignoring feedback from your customers means you miss valuable insights that could improve your products or services and significantly contribute to your efforts in building customer loyalty.
 Regularly gather and act on customer input to stay relevant.

 Underutilizing Technology